 Pixar’s Finding Nemo earned its place as an animated classic thanks in large part to the depth of its characters.
-While the story of one adorable clownfish’s dangerous trek through the wild and his father’s persistent quest to recover him at any cost resonates on a human level, the diverse and well-sketched personalities of the surrounding cast are part of what brings the story to such vibrant life.
+While the story of one adorable clownfish’s perilous journey through the wild and his father’s relentless quest to recover him at any cost resonates on a human level, the diverse and well-drawn personalities of the surrounding cast are part of what brings the story vibrancy.
+From a trio of vegetarian sharks to a grumpy porcupine fish, Pixar’s story introduces a whole new generation to a variety of underwater species.

-The sense that these animals interact with one another in a recognizable society breathes life into a simple story, but how much did Pixar get right?
+The way that these animals interact with one another in a recognizable society breathes life into a simple story, but how much did Pixar get right?
 And what kind of fish is Dory?
 Here’s the real story behind five of the most important and unique fish species to star in Finding Nemo.

-#1: Nemo and Marlin — Clownfish
+1. Nemo and Marlin — Clownfish

 Male clownfish take the primary role in nursing eggs.